-Bordeaux is a French city situated to the south-west of France, near the Atlantic coast.
+Bordeaux is situated in the south-west of France, near the Atlantic coast.
 The Bordeaux vineyards are grown outside the main city.
 One-third of the good-quality wine produced in France, comes from Bordeaux.
 The climate is oceanic and temperate, with short winters and long summers.
 It is very humid in Bordeaux, due to the vicinity of Atlantic Ocean.

 Burgundy is situated in the central part of eastern France.
 It is to the south of Paris, between the eastern parts of Dijon and Lyon.
 This region of France has different types of soils.
 The climate of Burgundy is oceanic and semi-continental, with cold winters and warm summers.

 Champagne vineyards are famous for the sparkling wines.
-Champagne is located to the east of Paris and shares its border, with Belgium.
-It is situated on the banks of the River Marne.
-The soil in this region is white and chalky, and it is best-suited for making the finest Champagne (wine).
+Champagne is located to the east of Paris and shares its border with Belgium.
+It is situated on the banks of River Marne.
+The soil here is white and chalky, and it is best-suited for making the finest Champagne (wine).
 The climate of this place is continental, with sunny summer and fall that is harsh.

 Three types of grapes produced are Chardonnay, Pinot Noir and Pinot Meunier.
 Chardonnay is a white grape used to make the finest Champagne wine.
 Pinot Meunier is used to make second-grade Champagne.
 Foie gras, smoked salmon, lobster in white sauce, and oysters are the food items that this wine goes best with.

-There are twenty-two world-class, light and fruity flavors of wine available in the Loire Valley.
-This valley is situated to the left of Paris, and along the banks of the Loire River.
+There are 22 world-class, light and fruity flavors of wine available in the Loire Valley.
+This valley is situated to the left of Paris and along the banks of Loire River.
 It is the third largest wine producer of France.
 The wines made here are known for their freshness.
 The climate, in this part of France, is a mixture of Atlantic and continental weather.

 The white grapes grown here are Chenin Blanc, Sauvignon, and Melon.
 Cabernet Franc, Gamay, Cabernet Sauvignon, and Pinot Noir are the various red grapes grown in the Loire Valley.
 The sparkling wine from Loire is called Fines Bulles.
 These wines are palatable with all summer dishes, shellfish, rillettes, ham, and chicken.